Blonay–Chamby railway line: History

 The Chemins de fer électriques Veveysans (CEV) opened the line from to on 1 October 1902.
 The line was electrified from opening.
-The full line ran 8.7 km; the length from Blonay to Chamby was 3.0 km.
+The full line runs 8.7 km; the distance from Blonay to Chamby is 3.0 km. with a ruling gradient of 50‰.
 The CEV ceased operations between Blonay and Chamby on 21 May 1966.
 The line was not abandoned, and the Blonay–Chamby Museum Railway began operations over the route on 20 July 1968.